rushill2/IntegratedLibrarySystem/README.md

 ### 2FA
 - Optional two-factor authentication with phone number verification code and email+password.
 For both Members and Staff

+### Internal Password Protection
+- Degree of obfuscation added to remote server password.
+Connection to the server is needed, and the password is stored as a AES-128 encrypted file, decrypted as needed.

 ### Password Reset - In Progress
 - Uses 2FA to verify and sends an email using the SMTP server for the email domain name with a code (since it's not a web app can't do a url)